 Doe v.
 Hopkinton Public Schools

-GLAD authored an amicus (friend of the court) brief submitted to the U.S. Court of Appeals for the First Circuit in Doe v.
-Hopkinton Public Schools, a case which challenges the inclusion of “emotional harm” in the definition of bullying in Massachusetts’ anti-bullying statute as overly broad and vague.
+GLAD authored an amicus (friend of the court) brief submitted to the US Court of Appeals for the First Circuit in Doe v.
+Hopkinton Public Schools.
+This case challenges the inclusion of “emotional harm” in the definition of bullying in Massachusetts’ anti-bullying statute as overly broad and vague.

 GLAD’s brief was joined by the Anti-Defamation League.